 - Small electrical items

 Blue bin: recycling

 Use the main part of your blue bin to recycle the following items, placed inside loose without bags:

 - Empty aerosol cans

-- Plastic bottles (flattened, bottle tops removed).
-Not margarine tubs, yoghurt pots or fruit punnets.
+- Plastic bottles (flattened, with tops replaced) - but not margarine tubs, yoghurt pots or fruit punnets

 Use the black caddy inside your blue bin to recycle: